World Master Chong Chul Rhee

-Bu Kwan Jang Nim (Assistant Regional Instructor) Nicole has accumulated over 16 years’ worth of experience in teaching students of all ages how they can improve their lives through martial arts.
-In 2011 Nicole was a pioneer within our organization by creating and adapting Rhee Taekwondo self-defence drills and techniques suitable for a 3-5yo child to learn as well as the skills required to teach it to children of that age.
+Bu Chong Kwan Jang Nim (Deputy Regional Master Instructor) Nicole has accumulated over 16 years’ worth of experience in teaching students of all ages how they can improve their lives through martial arts.
+In 2011 Nicole was a pioneer within our organization by creating and adapting Rhee Taekwondo self-defence drills and techniques suitable for a 3-5 year child to learn as well as the skills required to teach it to children of that age.
 As a result Nicole remains at the forefront of the martial art industry when it comes to getting results for children of this age.

 Nicole is the second highest ranking instructor in Bundaberg and one of the top 5 highest ranking female instructors in the whole of Queensland and Bundaberg is very lucky to have her.